CMA Foundation works to ensure music education available to all students

 A new video features music teachers from across the country working during the coronavirus pandemic and insisting, "We will be creative.
 We will listen.
 We will include."

-A new CMA initiative called United Voices For Music Education provides resources to local teachers like Melissa Morris.
+A new CMA initiative called Unified Voices For Music Education provides resources to local teachers like Melissa Morris.

 "We can just dial in and link in and grab what we need," she said.
 "Then we can use it, change it , develop it.
 It's just like an idea sharing, and it sparks new ideas as well."